CentreforCities/local_housebuilding_1946_2022/README.md

 - A workbook containing data on housebuilding, public and private, by new town development corporations between 1950 and 1992 is also available.

-- Geopackages containing the maps for each geography contained in the dataseries, originally from the ONS Open Geography Portal and released under the Open Government Licence v3.0.
+- Geopackages containing the maps for novel geographies used in this data series, for pre-1974 local authorities and 1981 counties.
+They are built using original maps from the ONS Open Geography Portal and released under the Open Government Licence v3.0.

 ## How we got this data
 This data is mostly the product of a digitisation project led by the Centre for Cities in 2024.